 Want to dive into more of the Zero-touch report findings?

-If you want to know more about our findings, please register for the webinar on June 13th, which gives a view into the thoughts and reactions of approximately 7,000 smartphone users who have had recent interactions with their service providers.
+If you want to know more about our findings, please click to listen to our special webinar from June 13th, which gives a view into the thoughts and reactions of approximately 7,000 smartphone users who have had recent interactions with their service providers.

 Back to my story.
 I hope don’t have to wait two more years until I hear from my service provider again.
 For sure, I hope that my interactions with them become smoother by then and that they finally provide me with relevant offers.